 \section{Preliminaries}

-\parbf{Prerequisite.} The reader is supposed to be familiar with basic definition and notion in optimal transport as in \cite{villani}, measure theory in Alexandrov spaces from \cite{BGP}, DC-structure on Alexandrov's spaces from \cite{perelman:DC} and technique and notation of gradient flow as in \cite{petrunin:survey}.
+\parbf{Prerequisite.} The reader is expected to be familiar with basic definitions and notions of optimal transport theory as in \cite{villani}, measure theory on Alexandrov spaces from \cite{BGP}, DC-structure on Alexandrov's spaces from \cite{perelman:DC} and technique and notations of gradient flow as in \cite{petrunin:survey}.

 \parbf{What needs to be proved.} Let me recall the definition of class $\CD m0$ only --- it is sufficient for understanding this paper.
 The definition of $\CD m\kappa$ can be found in \cite[29.8]{villani}.